 Automation enables performance-based cleaning contracts by producing desired results at scale.
 In addition, leveraging automation for tedious tasks like vacuuming allows cleaning service providers to deliver an extremely high level of consistency that is difficult to achieve with traditional manual efforts.
 Furthermore, automated cleaning technologies provide data to measure and report on cleaning performance.

 For example, in most offices, carpet is the number one air filter.
 Since the recession in the US, many buildings switched from vacuuming every square inch of space to spot cleaning.
 Not only is this unhealthy for building occupants, but poorly-cleaned carpets must also be replaced more frequently.
-Automated cleaning technologies like Whiz, an autonomous vacuum sweeper, can provide confirmed clean reports to verify that each room was thoroughly cleaned versus just a spot clean.
+Automated cleaning technologies like Whiz, a commercial robot vacuum, can provide confirmed clean reports to verify that each room was thoroughly cleaned versus just a spot clean.
 These reports can easily translate into cost savings.

 Although a typical carpet warranty is 5-7 years, carpet manufacturers may be unwilling to honor warranty claims for carpets that need to be replaced prematurely due to infrequent or incomplete cleaning.
 The costs add up, both for businesses and for the environment.
 For example, according to the EPA, approximately 2.5 million tons of carpet become landfill every year.
-However, with an autonomous vacuum sweeper, carpets can be maintained appropriately and the life of the carpet can be extended with minimal effort, achieving a clean carpet while reducing the high costs of daily manual cleaning and frequent carpet replacements.
+However, with a commercial robot vacuum, carpets can be maintained appropriately and the life of the carpet can be extended with minimal effort, achieving a clean carpet while reducing the high costs of daily manual cleaning and frequent carpet replacements.

 Performance-based contracts are an ongoing trend in the building services industry, and it is important for cleaning companies to make the switch from standard prescriptive contracts in order to stay competitive.
 Download white paper, Automating the Future of Clean, to learn more about how to leverage the power of automation for your business.